Program Offerings and Locations:

 468 Mathematical Methods of Physics II.
 (3) Complex variables, orthogonal functions, special functions, general solution of partial differential equations in Physics.
 Fourier series and Fourier integrals.
 Prerequisite: PHYS 367.

 470 Modern Experimental Physics.
 (2) Laboratory experiments illustrating both the development of modern physics and modern experimental systems techniques.
 Experiments cover a range of topics.
 Prerequisite: PHYS 214.

 476 Special Topics in Physics.
-(1–4, repeatable with no maximum) Lecture courses in topics of current interest, to be announced in the class schedule.
+(1–4, repeatable with no maximum) Lecture course in topics of current interest, to be announced in the class schedule.
 Topics based on the student’s previous training and interests.
 Prerequisite: consent of instructor.

 477 Special Problems in Experimental and Theoretical Physics.
 (1–4, repeatable with no maximum) Individualized study of any phase of Physics not otherwise covered.
 Opportunity for undergraduates to engage in experimental or theoretical research under staff supervision.
 Prerequisite: consent of the instructor.

 478 Physics Internship.
 (1–12) A one-semester on-the-job experience in an industrial facility or a research laboratory.
 Prerequisite: consent of department chairperson and PHYS 477.

 490 Seminar.
 (2) Reading, discussion, and criticism of selected topics.
 Oral presentation and formal paper on a chosen topic.
 Writing Instruction in the Disciplines (WID) course.
 Prerequisite: ENG 280.